ESAPI/esapi-java-legacy/README.md

 </tr>
 </table>

+# Where is the OWASP ESAPI wiki page?
+You can find the OWASP ESAPI wiki pages at [https://owasp.org/www-project-enterprise-security-api/](https://owasp.org/www-project-enterprise-security-api/).
+The ESAPI legacy GitHub repo also has a few useful wiki pages.

 # What does Legacy mean?
 <p>This is the legacy branch of ESAPI which means it is an actively maintained branch of the project, however significan *new* feature development for this branch will *not* be done.
 Features that have already been scheduled for the 2.x branch will move forward.
+You will find that GitHub repository at [https://github.com/ESAPI/esapi-java-legacy](https://github.com/ESAPI/esapi-java-legacy).

 <b>IMPORTANT NOTES:</b>
 The default branch for ESAPI legacy is now the 'develop' branch (rather than the 'master' branch), where future development, bug fixes, etc. will now be done.
 The 'master' branch is now marked as "protected"; it reflects the latest stable ESAPI release (2.1.0.1 as of this date).
 Note that this change of making the 'develop' branch the default may affect any pull requests that you were intending to make.